 CheckMarx admits it was hit by major cyberattack that saw data leaked onto Dark Web

-CheckMarx has confirmed it suffered a data breach following a March 2026 supply chain attack that led to stolen data being posted on the dark web.
-The compromised information originated from its GitHub repository, accessed via a prior breach of the open-source tool Trivy.
-The company is investigating claims that source code, API keys, and employee details were exfiltrated.
-CheckMarx has restricted access to the affected repository and will notify users if personal data was compromised.
+CheckMarx has confirmed it suffered a data breach following a supply chain attack on March 23, 2026, which led to stolen data being leaked on the dark web.
+The compromised data originated from its GitHub repository and may include source code and sensitive credentials.
+Investigations are ongoing, and the company has restricted access to the affected systems while assessing the full impact.

 - ▪CheckMarx confirmed a data breach after its data appeared on the dark web in April 2026.

-- ▪The breach stemmed from a March 23, 2026, supply chain attack on Trivy, which allowed attackers to access CheckMarx's GitHub repository.
+- ▪The breach stemmed from a supply chain attack on Trivy, which allowed threat actors to access CheckMarx's GitHub repository.

-- ▪Stolen data reportedly includes source code, API keys, MongoDB and MySQL credentials, and employee information.
+- ▪Stolen data potentially includes source code, API keys, database credentials, and employee information.

-- ▪CheckMarx has blocked access to the compromised repository and is continuing its investigation.
+- ▪CheckMarx has blocked access to the compromised repository and is investigating whether user data was impacted.